lukemorton/adele.js/README.md

 ### `lib/`

-So we've describe our code but where the hell is it?
+So we've described our code but where the hell is it?
 Well generally a project will call it's codebase a library.
 We therefore use the folder name `lib/`.

 Inside you will find one file `adele.js`.
 This correlates to the specification